shlienlab/raccoon/docs/clustering.rst

 A fourth option :code:`auto`, will automatically switch between grid search and differential evolution depending on the size of the dataset at each iteration step and, consequently, the candidates pool.
-The dynamic mesh with :code:`dynmesh` needs to be active when this option is chosen.
+The dynamic mesh with :code:`dyn_mesh` needs to be active when this option is chosen.

 Dynamic Mesh